 Selva Resort Restaurants

-If you want to venture our of your chalets or hotels.
-Selva has an adequate choice of restaurant, mainly located in hotels or B&B guest houses.
+If you want to venture out of your chalets or hotels.
+Selva has an adequate choice of restaurants, mainly located in hotels or B&B guest houses.
 The local cuisine tends to be a mix of Austrian and Italian.
 Rinos and Bellavista are great for families, with tasty pizzas, whilst Scoiatollo is a lovely Tyrolean style restaurant with local dishes.
 Sal Fleur and Miravelle are also recommended.